Oluloba/express-RestAPI/README.md

 # REST API with Express.js

-A simple REST API built using Express.js to perform CRUD operations on an in-memory data store.
+A simple REST API built using Express.js  that supports full CRUD operations using an in-memory data store.
 ---

 ## Features